Updated: 6 October 2020

 - When going to public places, people are requested to wear face masks and avoid singing, shouting or speak loudly.
 Also keep a 6ft/1.8m distance to other people.

 - The nighttime vehicular restriction begins at 10 p.m. during the week.
 From Monday to Friday, between 10 p.m. and 5 a.m. the following morning, most driving is forbidden.
 Daytime and weekend restrictions based on license plates still apply nationwide.
 Keep this in mind when renting a car.

-The current increase in cases mostly takes place in the north of Costa Rica.
+The current increase in cases mostly takes place in the central valley of Costa Rica.
 That’s why most of these restrictions are different up there.
 If you’d like to follow the official news on COVID-19 in Costa Rica you can check out the websites of the Ministerio de Salud or the Tico Times.

 How has Costa Rica been affected?

 Needless to say COVID-19 impacts Costa Rica massively.
 Tourism is one of its main businesses.
 Whether it’s people postponing, or canceling their planned trip altogether, it means a lack of income for many people and their families.
 In case you do decide to cancel your trip to Costa Rica in the upcoming months, we would advice not to ask for refunds.
 The majority of businesses in tourism are small businesses.
 In order for these businesses to keep existing, they are depending on you and your deposits.
 Ask them to hold on to your deposit until better times.